EmadElmogy/laravel-angular/resources/views/docs/index.md

 The response will contain an array of products with their variations, you can filter the results by category using URL parameters:

 e.g. `GET {{url}}/api/v1/products?category_id=7364`

+You can paginate the results using the following parameters:

+- `skip` how many items to skip before starting the count.
+- `per_page` how many items to show per page.

 # List Wiki